ThreeSixtyGiving/standard/documentation/index.md

 # About this site
 This site provides information to support anyone who wants to publish open grants data using the 360Giving Data Standard.

-The guidance is divided into three parts.
+The guidance is divided into three main parts.

 **Guidance for publishers**